 We have not identified any instances of either slavery or human trafficking occurring in our supply chain.
 We have not as yet adopted any formal performance indicators to measure how effective we have been to ensure that slavery and human trafficking is not taking place in any part of our business or supply chains.
 We intend to keep this under review.

-As set out in above, the Group is in the process of taking a variety of further steps to ensure that neither slavery nor human trafficking occurs either in our business or in our supply chain.
+As set out above, the Group continues to take further steps to ensure that neither slavery nor human trafficking occurs either in our business or in our supply chain through continued training and communication on this matter.

 Group Finance & Commercial Director